arcus-azure/arcus.webapi/docs/preview/features/logging.md

     {
         if (order.Id is null)
         {
-            // No request tracking will apear in the logs. return BadRequest("Order ID should be filled out");
+            // No request tracking will appear in the logs. return BadRequest("Order ID should be filled out");
         }